Baptist Hicks, 1st Viscount Campden: Personal life, death, and legacy

 Hicks married Elizabeth May on 7 September 1584.
 She was the daughter of Richard May of London and Sussex, and sister of Sir Humphrey May, Alderman of London.
 They had three sons, who all died young, and two daughters.

-His elder daughter Julianna married Edward, Lord Noel, a daughter of Andrew Noel and his wife Mabel Harington, who became 2nd Viscount Campden.
+His elder daughter Julianna married Edward, Lord Noel, a son of Andrew Noel and his wife Mabel Harington, who became 2nd Viscount Campden.